-Lisbon is a fascinating city not only because of its unusual atmosphere, historical architecture or modern street art but also due to the very visible culture of remote work.
+Lisbon fascinates many people not only because of its unusual atmosphere, historical architecture or modern street art but also due to the very visible culture of remote work.

 Nowadays, it’s relatively easy to find a spot with a free wifi almost everywhere in the city, however, probably every freelancer or remote worker would admit that a work-friendly environment means something more than just an access to the Internet.
 In this post, I will describe a few interesting places to work remotely that I’ve discovered so far in Lisbon.
 Take a note that these are only a few examples of the cafés which I consider as laptop-friendly thanks to the proper infrastructure, their good approach to remote workers as well as the interesting and welcoming atmosphere in general.
 Hope I will have the opportunity to go back to Lisbon soon and, consequently, the list will be growing.

 Lisbon digital nomad cafe guide

 The Ler Davegar bookstore is located in LX Factory - the industrial complex of restaurants, bars, cafes and other creative spaces.

 LX Factory is one of the trendiest spots in the city where you can meet many professionals and spend a productive time together in the work-friendly environment.
 Ler Davegar inspires me in particular due to its unusual interior design.
 Almost every wall of the bookshop is filled with books.
 It’s probably a gem for all book lovers but I’m pretty sure that everyone would be inspired by this concept of the enormous library.

 Ler Davegar means “read slowly” and it seems to be the best conclusion - you can work among the shelves filled with books, drink your favorite coffee or tea and have a little chat with a mate from the next table.